Heavy machine gun: Classification

 The modern definition refers to a class of machine guns chambered in "heavy caliber" ammunition, generally with a minimum bullet diameter of 12mm, a minimum cartridge case length of 80mm and a minimum bullet weight of 500 grain, but below a bullet diameter of 20mm which are considered "medium caliber" ammunition for autocannons.
 Pioneered by the German Empire's 13.2×92mmSR caliber MG 18 TuF (Maschinengewehr 18 Tank und Flieger) during World War I, these weapons are designed to provide increased range, penetration and destructive power against vehicles, buildings, aircraft and light fortifications beyond the standard rifle calibers used in medium or general-purpose machine gun, or the intermediate cartridges used in light machine guns.
 In this sense, the "heavy" aspect of the weapon refers to its superior power and range over light and medium caliber weapons, in addition to its weight.
 This class of machine gun came into widespread use during World War II, when the M2 was used widely in fortifications, on vehicles and in aircraft by American forces.
 A similar HMG capacity was later fielded by the Soviets in the form of Vasily Degtyaryov's DShK in 12.7×108mm.
 The ubiquitous German MG42 general-purpose machine gun, though well-suited against infantry, lacked the M2's anti-fortification and anti-vehicle capability, a fact that was noted and lamented by the Germans.
 The continued need for a longer-range machine gun with anti-materiel capability to bridge the gap between exclusively anti-infantry weapons and exclusively anti-materiel weapons has led to the widespread adoption and modernization of the class, and most nations' armed forces are equipped with some type of HMG.

 Currently, machine guns with calibers from .22 to .250 caliber (i.e., 5.45 mm to 6 mm) are considered light machine guns; medium machine guns have .264 to .33 caliber (i.e., 6.5 mm to 8 mm); and .50 caliber or larger (i.e., 12.7 mm to 21 mm) for heavy machine guns.

-Autocannons, or "cannons" are defined by any gun firing a cartridge above .80 caliber (i.e., 20 mm), but does not apply to 40mm.
-Anything under .80 caliber is considered a machine gun.
+Autocannons, or "cannons" are defined by any gun firing a cartridge above .80 caliber (i.e., 20 mm), but does not apply to 40mm grenade launchers.
+Anything else under .80 caliber is considered a machine gun.